Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Pr ufer domains

-Notice that also $\Ass N \cup \Div N$ is a prime ideal.
-This is because, when working over a commutative ring, the set of elements that, for some given indecomposable pure injective module $N$, do no act as automorphisms on $N$ is a prime ideal.
-Clearly $\Ass N \cup \Div N$ exclude 1 and hence is a proper ideal of $R$.
+The set $\Ass N \cup \Div N$ is a prime ideal because when working over a commutative ring, the set of elements that, for some given indecomposable pure injective module $N$, do no act as automorphisms on $N$ is a prime ideal.
+Clearly $\Ass N \cup \Div N$ exclude 1 and hence is a proper ideal of $R$. \end{proof}

-Let us also recall the natural correspondence arising over a B\'ezout domain $R$, in particular over a valuation domain $R$, between ordered pairs of proper ideals of $R$ and indecomposable pp-types in one variable of $L_R$.
-The indecomposable pp-type associated to an ordered pair $\langle I , J \rangle$ of ideals is just the only complete pp-type $p = p(I, J)$ such that, for all $r \in R$, \begin{itemize} \item $xr = 0 \in p$ if and only if $r \in I$ and \item $r \mid x \in p$ if and only if $r \notin J$, \end{itemize} see \cite[Thm.
-4.5]{PT15} and \cite[$\S$ 4]{LPPT} for more details on that over B\'ezout domains, and \cite[$\S$ 4]{Gre15} in the case of valuation domains.
-Through indecomposable pp-types, pairs of ideals correspond to indecomposable pure injective $R$-modules, and the equivalence relation linking two pairs if and only if the corresponding indecomposable pure injective $R$-modules are isomorphic is suitably characterized.
+We now recall the correspondence, over a valuation domain $R$, between ordered pairs of proper ideals of $R$ and indecomposable pp-types in one variable over $R$.
+The indecomposable pp-type associated to an ordered pair $(I,J)$ of ideals is just the unique complete pp-type $p = p(I, J)$ such that, for all $r \in R$, \begin{itemize} \item $xr = 0 \in p$ if and only if $r \in I$ and \item $r \midd x \in p$ if and only if $r \notin J$, \end{itemize} see \cite[3.4]{EkHe}.
+Note that the consistency conditions required there become vacuous when $R$ is a valuation domain.
+Through indecomposable pp-types, pairs of ideals correspond to indecomposable pure injective $R$-modules.
+The equivalence relation linking two pairs $(I,J)$ and $(K,L)$ if and only if the corresponding indecomposable pure injective $R$-modules realising $p(I,J)$ and $p(K,L)$ are isomorphic is also described in \cite[3.4]{EkHe}.

+There is a version of this correspondence for B\'ezout domains described in \cite[Thm.
+4.5]{PT15} (see also \cite[$\S$ 4]{LPPT}) but we will not use it in this paper.